 Anyway, the trawl around the fridge revealed some free-range eggs, some whipping cream that needed using up, a round of feta and some stray olives.
 I was getting ideas and those ideas leaned towards something with a Mediterranean feel.
 One quick trip to the supermarket later we were also armed with some fresh salad stuff and

-6 5 wholewheat pita breads (either Tesco’s suppliers can’t count or we have unveiled a massive scam which saves the company millions per year – our sealed pack of "6 Wholewheat Pitas" contained only five!)
-Anyway, here’s what I used for 3 people:
+6 5 wholewheat pita breads.
+Yes, either Tesco’s suppliers can’t count or we have unveiled a massive scam which saves the company millions per year – our sealed pack of “6 Wholewheat Pitas” contained only five!
+Careless accident or carb cover-up?
+You decide! 😉

 rosemary, salt & pepper to taste